The 2000s Fashion Trends Everyone Will Wear This Year

 WHO: Britney Spears, 2003

-Yes, the "ugly" chic pants are officially a trend of 2019, and we're not even sorry to say that we're excited to start wearing the practical style.
+Yes, the "ugly" chic pants are officially a trend of the present-day, and we're not even sorry to say that we're excited to start wearing the practical style.

 4. Tiny-Strap Sandals